apiflask/apiflask/docs/usage.md

 you to customize the spec:

-- Most of the fields of the `info` object and top-level field of `OpenAPI` objct are ible with configuration variables.
+- Most of the fields of the `info` object and top-level field of `OpenAPI` objct are accessible with configuration variables.
 - The `tag` object, Operation's `summary` and `description` will generated from the blueprint name, the view function name and docstring.
 - You can register a spec processor function to process the spec.